 Opportunity cost is the value of something when a particular course of action is chosen.
-Simply put, opportunity cost is what you must forgo in order to get something.
+Simply put, the opportunity cost is what you must forgo in order to get something.
 The benefit or value that was given up can refer to decisions in your personal life, in a company, in the economy, in the environment, or on a governmental level.

 Examples of Opportunity Cost